SYNically-ACKward/zsdk/README.md

 See the [examples](https://github.com/SYNically-ACKward/zsdk/tree/main/examples) directory for more comprehensive examples and the [documentation](https://help.zscaler.com/zia/getting-started-zia-api) for detailed API reference.

+## Using Docker

+See the [Docker instruction and discussion](docs/docker.md) documentation.
+We provide instructions on how to load zsdk into a container using either this repos' version or the PyPi hosted version of zsdk.
+We also provide instructions on how to do so using `docker` or `docker-compose` methods.

 ## Support and Contributions

 For questions, issues, or contributions, please see the [CONTRIBUTING.md](https://github.com/SYNically-ACKward/zsdk/blob/1bfe49df609474e7820274460238fac2288d3964/CONTRIBUTING.md) file.